interledger/publisher-tools/docs/env-vars.md

 <details>
 <summary><b>Click to see Private Key Conversion Script</b></summary>

-Copy your private key from the wallet, paste it into the `currentKey` variable in this script, and run it (for example, in your browser's developer console).
-Use the output as your `OP_PRIVATE_KEY` value.
+After copying your private key, run this script to convert it to the correct format.\
+Replace `currentKey` value string with your copied private key, then use the output as your `OP_PRIVATE_KEY` value:

 ```javascript
 // Paste your private key from the wallet here